-When you embark on the journey of getting a book published there’s a lot to consider and one of the things that should be on your priority list is how much you’ll be pricing your book for, which is a key piece of your book metadata.
+When you embark on the journey of getting a book published, there’s a lot to consider and one of the things that should be on your priority list is how much you’ll be pricing your book for, which is a crucial piece of your book metadata.
 The editors of traditional publishing houses must fill out a profit and loss spreadsheet (P&L) before they can even acquire a book, let alone publish a book.
-The P&L accounts for decisions they’llneed to make in order to turn a profit on the book they hope to add to their list.
-One of the best places to start when determining the profit goals of your book publishing endeavors is to seriously consider how you'll be pricing your book.
+The P&L accounts for decisions they’ll need to make in order to turn a profit on the book they hope to add to their list.
+So one of the best places to start when determining the profit goals of your book publishing endeavors is to seriously consider how you'll be pricing your book.

 Consider Your Goals